 Art, Drama & Music

 Welcome to the Humanities Faculty.
 My name is Mr Fullard and I have the pleasure of leading an amazing team of teachers.
 The Humanities Faculty encompasses History, Geography and RE as well as Citizenship at GCSE.
-These subjects will help you to make sense of the world around you and to understand place and time.
-In Year 7 you will be studying a range of subjects, from the Normans through to the Crusades, in Geography you will look at how populations have changed and the impact of rivers and in RE you will be answering big questions around creation as well as studying the great monotheistic religions of Judaism, Christianity and Islam.
+These subjects will help your child to make sense of the world around them and to understand place and time.
+In Year 7 they will be studying a range of subjects, from the Normans through to the Crusades, in Geography they will look at how populations have changed and the impact of rivers and in RE they will be answering big questions around creation as well as studying the great monotheistic religions of Judaism, Christianity and Islam.

 IT & Technology

 I’m Mr Alexander, the faculty leader for IT, Business and Technology.
 In IT and Technology we love a ‘hands on’ approach.
 We want all learners to develop a confidence in the use of Technology, but also to gain a firm understanding of the component parts that make up a product.
 We enjoy exploring the process of design and development, using feedback to help shape and refine our designs to make them more suitable for the audience and purpose.
 In Year 7 your child will enjoy getting into the kitchen and exploring the nutrition and science behind our meal choices; taking apart engineered components as well as creating their own products as they get familiar with the tools in the workshop; designing and creating their own computer programs as well as learning to use our remote learning facilities in IT.
 It is important to use these skills as often as possible outside of the classroom, cooking and helping with DIY at home are as important as the work in the classroom in developing a child’s skills and confidence.
 There are regular competitions and celebration events to recognise their work outside of the classroom, as well as projects to get involved with during lunch times and after school.